cpasternack/docker-systemd-multi-daemon/README.md

 Fork away!
 I am not too invested in maintaining or updating this beyond my use cases.
 I am providing configuration file stubs so you can work with something useful.
 RancherOS are doing some good work with docker-in-docker, and running multi-daemons, so I expect that project to have a more complete view.

+Hopefully docker do implement this as a supported solution in the future.

 ## License